 The old wounds are still there.
 With German occupation of Brittany, the war was on the doorstep and neighbors were fighting neighbors.
 It was a horrible period for France and bitter memories remain.

 But today this "Nazi" link is still used to discredit Breton militants.
 Long-dead Breton language activists cleared of collaboration charges after the war are still dragged up as examples of Breton Nazis when convenient.
-And today the word "terrorist" is also tagged on to political activists who want more autonomy for Brittany.
-And in the past year Bretons were outraged when cultural activists were hauled off in the wee hours of the morning for questioning and stigmatized for having terrorist associations.
+And today the word "terrorist" is also tagged onto political activists who want more autonomy for Brittany.
+And in the mid-2000s Bretons were outraged when cultural activists were hauled off in the wee hours of the morning for questioning and stigmatized for having terrorist associations.

 The link of pro-Breton language activism with Nazis or terrorists continues to be cultivated by those who do not want the Breton language to survive

-You've heard of how the schools were used against Breton, but in more recent times, schools have been used to reintroduce Breton.
+While in the past the schools were used as an important force to discourage children from speaking Breton, but in more recent times, schools have been used to reintroduce Breton.

 The first petition on the part of Bretons to get Breton into the schools dates to 1870 and petitions have continued since.
 But the presence of Breton in the schools is VERY recent.